 Delaware was the first state to pass legislation regulating online gambling.
 Nevada and New Jersey soon followed suit.
-While Delaware was the first state to pass the required legislation, Nevada beat it to become the first state to offer state licensed online poker.
+While Delaware was the first state to pass the required legislation, Nevada beat it to become the first state to offer state-licensed online poker.
 Both Delaware and New Jersey launched their own online casino and online poker platforms in the fall of 2013.
-Unlike Nevada where residents can play only online poker as far as state regulated options go, residents of Delaware can play a range of online casino games and real money poker from sites that are licensed by the state.
-This means that Delaware online gambling opportunities have expanded to include both state regulated online gambling and legally licensed offshore gambling.
+Unlike Nevada where residents can play only online poker as far as state-regulated options go, residents of Delaware can play a range of online casino games and real money poker from sites that are licensed by the state.
+This means that Delaware online gambling opportunities have expanded to include both state-regulated online gambling and legally licensed offshore gambling.

 Where Does Delaware Stand On Gambling In General?

 Delaware law bans all forms of gambling.
 The only exceptions are the state lottery, parlay sports betting, certain offerings at racetracks, limited charitable gambling and state licensed online casino and poker gambling.
-The law does not specifically define gambling, but the definition of gambling device is instructive and includes any machine, device, equipment or paraphernalia used or that can be used for any gambling activity between persons as well as gambling activity which involves the playing of a machine.
+The law does not specifically define gambling, but the definition of a gambling device is instructive and includes any machine, device, equipment or paraphernalia used or that can be used for any gambling activity between persons as well as gambling activity which involves the playing of a machine.
 It is a class A misdemeanor offense to own a gambling device in the state of Delaware with a license that expressly provides permission.
 The state has licensed casinos and race tracks.
 Approved organizations may host charitable gambling events.
 The prize in a charitable gambling event cannot be more than $5000.
 Several online poker sites and casinos are also licensed and regulated by the state.
 The Delaware online casinos featured in this guide are all legally licensed and regulated by a respected and recognized government jurisdiction, hence they do not violate any Delaware gambling laws, nor are there any US Federal gambling laws prohibiting US players from participating in licensed and regulated online gambling that is based outside of the United States.

 Other Delaware Gambling Pages